rjmcguire/jumo_coding_question/readme.txt

 # A Utility to aggregate monthly loan product amounts.

+Building:
+ - Install D compiler from: dlang.org
+ - run `dub build` to build the executable.
+ - run `dub test` to execute the unittests.

 Usage:
 In order to generate the Output.csv file an input file Loans.csv should be provided in the current working directory with the format: